khipu/react-native-khenshin/docs/INSTALL.0.60.x--0.62.x.md

-# Install instructions for react-native 0.62.x
+# Install instructions for react-native from 0.60.x to 0.62.x

 ## iOS